|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 Core materials are generally classified as 'soft' - this has nothing to do with their physical properties (they are all hard to very hard), but is a reference to their ability to retain magnetism (remanence).
 A soft magnetic material has low remanence and is difficult to magnetise.
 Hard magnetic materials are used for 'permanent' magnets, and they have a very high remanence, which is to say they retain a very large proportion of the original magnetic field that was induced into them during manufacture.

 All switchmode power supplies use ferrite transformers, since conventional laminations cannot be made thin enough to prevent huge losses in the core.
 Many limitations exist in any core material.
 For low frequency power applications, grain-oriented silicon steel (about 4% silicon) is by far the most common, as it has a very high flux density before saturation.
-Almost all other materials are inferior in this respect, one of the main reasons this material is still so common.
+Most other materials are inferior in this respect, one of the main reasons this material is still so common.
+Specialised material include MuMetal (aka µMetal, Mu-Metal, etc.) and Permalloy, and these are very high permeability core (and magnetic shielding) materials.

 A small sample of some transformers is shown above (not to scale).
 The toroidal and E-I transformers are the same power rating, and a small selection of little transformers and a plug-pack (wall transformer, wall-wart, etc) are shown as well.